Can you imagine Portarlington in the future?

 - Warmer, wetter winters.

-The Our Coast Project has recently completed the Geelong-Queenscliff Coastal Mapping Project, identifying areas that may experience sea level rise.
-The research involved a technical assessment by consultants from Cardno, looking at issues including catchment inundation, storm surge and erosion.
+The Our Coast Project has recently completed the Geelong-Queenscliff Coastal Mapping Project, identifying areas that may experience sea level rise and storm surge under sea level rise and climate change.
+The research involved a technical assessment by consultants from Cardno, looking at issues including inundation, storm surge and erosion.
 The assessment includes maps of Portarlington and The Esplanade showing the potential impact of sea level rise scenarios and severe weather events.

 Recently an open house event was held in Indented Head for the areas of St Leonards, Indented Head and Portarlington.
 Unfortunately there were few Portarlington residents in attendance but you still have the opportunity to provide your views in an online feedback form, or leave a comment on the Our Coast website's Contact Us page.
 We're interested in your feedback and ideas for how we can plan to adapt to a changing climate together.